 - Wear whatever the hell you want to wear You do you girl.
 If you’re most comfortable in leggings and a spit up covered T-shirt (because let’s be honest clean shirts never last with babies around.) than rock that shit!
 Don’t worry about what other people think.
 Trust me, most of them can probably relate and if not who cares.
 If you want to do your makeup and dress up every day than do that too.

 - Keep your nails short.
 Trust me on this.
 I love manicures and pretty nails just as much as the next girl.
 But what I do not like… poop stuck under my fingernails. 😩 If you’re going to be doing the majority of the diaper changes I suggest you heed my advice and avoid that disaster.
 Short nails look just as cute with polish and are less likely to end up the loser of a dirty diaper wrestling match.

-- Join my Mom Tribe.
+- Find your Mom Tribe.
 As I said before, it was finding and connecting to other moms that really helped me with some of the struggles of adapting to motherhood and all the stress it entails.
-I want to give back and start my own community of mothers, my Mom Tribe, so to speak.
-Consider it a place you can swap funny stories, ask questions, share tips and support for whatever else comes along the way on this journey we are all on.
-Because let’s admit it, there’s no manual when you leave the hospital with your baby, so aren’t we all just winging it after all?
+Whether it’s a group of great friends in real life or a group of incredible women online, find other mothers to talk to and share your experiences, questions and concerns with.
+Most of all find the humor in all of it because let’s admit it, there’s no manual when you leave the hospital with your baby, so aren’t we all just winging it after all?